lowRISC/opentitan/hw/ip/i2c/doc/programmers_guide.md

 1. THIGH is then set to satisfy both constraints in the desired SCL period and in the minimum permissible values for t<sub>HIGH</sub>:
 $$ \textrm{TIMING0.THIGH}=\max(\textrm{PERIOD}-\textrm{T_R} - \textrm{TIMING0.TLOW} -\textrm{T_F}, \textrm{THIGH_MIN}) $$

-We are aware of two issues with timing calculations.
-First, the fall time (T_F) is counted twice in controller mode as is tracked in [issue #18958](https://github.com/lowRISC/opentitan/issues/18958).
-Second, the high time (THIGH) is 3 cycles longer when no clock stretching is detected as tracked in [issue #18962](https://github.com/lowRISC/opentitan/issues/18962).
+Note that the actual frequency will generally be lower, due to the need to round up counts after dividing.
+In addition, clock stretching can delay transitions.
-Due to these two discrepancies and the tendency of the above equations to create an underestimate of the eventual clock frequency, we recommend that the internal clock is driven at least 50x higher than the line speed.
+To achieve nominal rates within 5% or so, we recommend that the internal clock is driven at least 24x higher than the desired line speed.

 #### Timing parameter examples